AsimKhan2019/vet_clinic_db/README.md

 # Vet Clinic Database

-> This is an exercise project to practice sql commands to run CRUD operations in the database
+> This is an exercise project to practice sql commands to run CRUD operations in the database.
+The purpose is to understand the SQL commands and database backend.

 ## Built With